gemacjr/jump.ios/JREngage/README.phonegap.txt

 }

-The error json object contains the following keys and values:
+The error JSON object contains the following keys and values:
 Key               Type        Value
 stat              String      'fail'
 code              Integer     An enumerated code representing the type of error.